By 2020, approximately 74% of Colorado jobs will require some level of post-secondary education.

 Last year was a year of refinement and this is the year of full collective impact implementation.

-- ACYI is working to align efforts with the State of Colorado’s Statewide Youth Development Plan.
+- ACYI is working to align efforts with the State Master Plan for Advancing Education and Talent Development.

 - ACYI adopted guiding and operating principles to ensure our focus and hard conversations around equity are beginning to take place, and using lessons learned will help drive our work and approach.